WHO WE ARE

 HOW WE DO IT

-Darca schools serve over 16,000 students each day in the country’s peripheral communities.
+Darca schools serve over 27,000 students in the country’s peripheral communities.
 Darca improves schools not only by managing them more effectively, but also by creating excellence through innovation in curriculum and teaching methods.
 Darca only works in lower-income communities, improving school leadership, adding instructional hours in core subjects and providing arts and other enrichment programs that our students would not otherwise have.
 Academic programs revolve around the desire to provide substantive content encouraging students to grow into creative, thinking individuals with a thirst for knowledge.
 These programs focus on social values that emphasize community service, affinity with the State of Israel, citizenship, and the values of democracy and enhancement of Jewish-Israeli identity.